 To address the second issue, the City has proposed Planning Code Amendments to reduce emissions exposure as a near-term strategy before the General Plan Environmental Justice Element is prepared.

-Together, these policies work to help promote harmony between the industrial economy and people’s health.
+Together, these regulatory changes work to help promote harmony between the industrial economy and people’s health.

 The Overlay and Planning Code Amendments will: